killme2008/clojure-control/README.md

 The idea came from [node-control](https://github.com/tsmith/node-control).

-##Installation
+##Leiningen Usagew

+To include clojure-control,add:

+   		 [control "0.1.0"]

+##Build

 Clone this repository with git or download the latest version using the GitHub repository Downloads link.
 Use [leiningen](https://github.com/technomancy/leiningen) to build project

 		lein jar

-And there will be a file named "control-0.1-SNAPSHOT.jar" at project directory.Then use as a standard jar by adding it to your classpath.
+And there will be a file named "control-0.1.0.jar" at project directory.Then use as a standard jar by adding it to your classpath.

 Or you can just add src/control/core.clj to your classpath.